Jump to the content of the page

 It is also used in packaging technology.
 This type of foam is an expanded foam, meaning a foamed polymer.
 Hard foams made of polyurethane (PU), polystyrene (EPS), polyvinyl chloride (PVC), polypropylene (EPP), and phenolic resin (PF) are also widely used.
 The foams are produced as closed-cell or open-cell foam, or as integral foam with a solid exterior and a foamed cellular core.

-For these materials, the test methods are also based on the area of application.
+The test methods used for rigid foam testing are also based on the area of application.
 The measurement of thermal properties and fire behavior play an important role.
-Compression and shear tests are the predominant mechanical test methods, while tensile properties can also be of interest.
+Mechanical foam tests focus on compression and shear tests, however tensile properties can also be of interest.

 Important test standards for determining mechanical material properties include: